 If the foreground activity is not consuming NFC events - as URLTagger does in write mode - then Android will use normal Intent resolution with startActivity() to handle the tag.
-To respond to the tag, all you need to do is have an activity set up to watch for an android.nfc.action.NDEF_DISCOVERED Intent.
+To respond to the tag, all you need to do is have activity watch for an set up to an android.nfc.action.NDEF DISCOVERED Intent.
 To get control ahead of the built-in Tags application, also have a <data> element that describes the sort of content or URL you are expecting to find on the tag.